GateNLP/gateplugin-Python/docs/index.md

 * [Pipeline python-spacy](pipeline-python-spacy) a ready made application that creates annotations for a document from the result of running Python [spaCy](https://spacy.io/) on the text.
+* [Pipeline python-stanfordnlp](pipeline-python-stanfordnlp) a ready made application that runs StanfordNLP and creates annotations from the result.
+NOTE: StanfordNLP has been deprecated and has been superseded by Stanford Stanza (see below)
+* [Pipeline python-stanford-stanza](pipeline-python-stanza) a ready made application that rauns Stanford Stanza and creates annotations from the result.